raysanz/canary-take-home/README.md

-Technologies: Python, Django, REST APIs, GitHub.
+Technologies: Python, Django, Vue, REST APIs, GitHub, Webhooks.

 Objective: Integrate GitHub with a Django and Vue application via the GitHub and Google REST API.